-Gran VíaMadrid’s “Grand Old Way”, the entertainment epicenter of Madrid, is similar to Broadway, but sans skyscrapers, lined with many theaters, cinemas, fast food emporia, 3-4 star hotels, a FNAC and huge El Corte Inglés (at nearby Callao) and a few “working girls” on adjacent Calle Montera.
+Gran VíaMadrid’s “Grand Old Way," the entertainment epicenter of Madrid, is similar to Broadway, but sans skyscrapers, lined with many theaters, cinemas, fast food emporia, 3-4 star hotels, a FNAC and huge El Corte Inglés (at nearby Callao) and a few “working girls” on adjacent Calle Montera.
 At its lower end it boasts some stately 19th-century architecture capped with elegant sculpture.
-The Gran Vía feeds into the more noble Calle Alcalá at its southern end, and its northern tip it terminates at the Plaza de España with its statue of Don Quijote and Sancho Panza.
-Bustling at all hours, I find it not the quietest or most attractive place to stay given the constant frenzy of sidewalk activity and heavy traffic.
+The Gran Vía feeds into the more noble Calle Alcalá at its southern end, and its northern tip it terminates at the 70,000 m2 Plaza de España with its statue of Don Quijote and Sancho Panza.
+Bustling at all hours, it has undergone a 2-1/2 year renovation to become a true destination in the heart of the city.

-SolThis is Madrid’s epicenter, “the gate of the sun” and “kilometer zero”, the dead center of Spain, from which all distances of Spain’s roads are measured, the middle point of the country and where visitors will find a major underground transportation hub.
-It is also Madrid’s “Times Square”, where revelers come on New Year’s Eve to gather under the clock tower to drink a sip of cava and eat twelve grapes during the final countdown to ring in the New Year.
-Populated by fast food joints, gold & silver buyers, a classic pastry shop, La Mallorquina, many chain stores, the main (and giant) branch of Spain’s only department store, El Corte Inglés, like the Gran Vía, it is a beehive of constant activity.
-Here sits Spain’s largest Apple Store, behind the much-loved statue of the Oso y el Madroño, the Bear and the Strawberry Tree.
+Puerta del SolThis is Madrid’s epicenter, “the gate of the sun” and “kilometer zero," the dead center of Spain, from which all distances of Spain’s roads are measured, the middle point of the country and where visitors will find a major underground transportation hub.
+It is also Madrid’s “Times Square," where revelers come on New Year’s Eve to gather under the clock tower to drink a sip of cava and eat twelve grapes during the final countdown to ring in the New Year.
+The area has been undergoing major renovations the last few years but your will still find a few fast food joints, gold & silver buyers, a classic pastry shop, La Mallorquina, the main (and giant) branch of Spain’s only department store, El Corte Inglés, and like the Gran Vía, it is a beehive of constant activity.
+Here sits Spain’s largest Apple Store and the much-loved statue of the Oso y el Madroño, the Bear and the Strawberry Tree.
 From here one can walk north to the Gran Vía, south to La Latina, east to the lower House of Parliament, or west to the Royal Palace.

 LavapiésThis slowly gentrifying, decidedly working class quarter, the city’s Jewish Quarter during the Middle Ages, is home to a large immigrant population, primarily from North Africa and the Middle East and is considered the most multicultural, diverse area of the city.
-Decidedly blue collar, it appears both scruffy and endearingly bohemian and houses many cheap eateries, many offering vegetarian/vegan fare and Indian cuisine, Arab style teahouses, Arab baths, the Hammam Al Andalús, and beloved old time bars around the Ribera de Curtidores, where the Sunday morning flea market, El Rastro, is held, an excellent flamenco club, Casa Patas, the Cine Doré, the oldest cinema in the city, and two lively, and authentic covered markets.
+Decidedly blue collar, it appears both scruffy and endearingly bohemian and houses many cheap eateries, many offering vegetarian/vegan fare and Indian cuisine, Arab style teahouses, Arab baths, the Hammam Al Andalús, and beloved old time bars around the Calle de las Ribera de Curtidores, where the Sunday morning flea market, El Rastro, is held, the Cine Doré, the oldest cinema in the city, and two lively, and authentic covered markets.

 ChuecaMadrid’s “gay” district since its gentrification in the 90s, home to its LGBT community, which celebrates a riotous Gay Pride Parade on the last Saturday of June, but is welcoming and friendly to those of all persuasions.
 A center of nightlife, it is blessed with a plethora of late night bars and clubs and is also home to some bargain restaurants (Momo, Bazaar) and renovated, classic taverns like La Carmencita, hip hotels (Room Mate Oscar and Only You), a hip “cheap sleep” (Sidorme Fuencarral 52), trendy boutiques on Calles Almirante and Fuencarral, shoe outlets on Calle Augusto Figueroa and an attractive street market, Mercado de San Ildefonso, and an interesting indoor market/food court, the Mercado de San Antón, with a hugely popular rooftop restaurant/bar.